 "Moha gave me KSh 20,000 to expand my stall.
 Today, I employ two of my neighbors.
 He didn't come for votes — he came for change."

-"I had given up on Form Four because of fees.
+"I had given up on Grade 10 admission because of fees.
 Moha's bursary brought me back.
-I'm now in university studying Engineering."
+I'm now in school studying."

 "Every month, the foundation sends food to my house.
 I take care of four grandchildren.
 Moha is family to us."